 It is not happiness that makes us grateful.
 It is gratefulness that makes us happy.
 Brother David Stiendl-Rast

-It is the week before Thanksgiving, and the small group discussion on gratitude I just left is still spinning in my head.
-I am sitting in the sauna after working out, and my thoughts circle around all the good that has come to me over the years by a loving God.
+It is the week before Thanksgiving, and I am sitting in the sauna after working out.
+My thoughts are circling around all the good that has come to me over the years .
 Suddenly, tears began to flow.
 Mixing invisibly with perspiration, no one in the sauna was the wiser.

-This spontaneous eruption of gratitude is a surprise, springing up from a sudden awareness of what has always been true; that absolutely everything is pure gift.
+I am surprised and a little embarrassed by this spontaneous eruption of gratitude, springing up from a sudden awareness of what has always been true; that absolutely everything is pure gift.
 I have once again stumbled upon a treasure that was always there.

 Gratitude: A Way of Seeing